openmindednewby/cSharpInterviewPrep/prep-plan.md

 Follow the [Final Interview Checklist](checklists/final-checklist.md) to ensure logistics, mindset, and materials are locked in.

 - Confirm environment, resume copy, and portfolio links.
-- Rehearse 60-second pitch: who you are, what you’ve done, why HFM.
+- Rehearse 60-second pitch: who you are, what you’ve done, why.
 - Practice a calm breathing exercise to reset before joining the call.

 > ✅ **Done!** Take a short break, hydrate, and approach the interview with confidence.